testinnplayin/wtd-pwa-test/README.md

 - Git
 - Development-friendly text editor such as Sublime, Atom, Visual Studio Code, etc.

 We're also assuming that the tester is knowledgeable in the use of NPM, MongoDB and Git.
+They should also know how to generate a private and public key or a basic understanding of SSL/TLS in order to set up the HTTPS part.

 [Top](#toc)